Zyzyl/MeshColliderManagementTools/README.md

 MeshCollider components must be valid targets under all filtering options set in order for them to be affected by batch operations.

 ### Highlighing options:
-- `Highlight duration`: A float value controlling how many seconds highlight visuals persist when a 'Higlight' button in the found collider list is pressed.
+- `Highlight duration`: A float value controlling how many seconds highlight visuals persist when a 'Highlight' button in the found collider list is pressed.
 - `Highlight color`: Determines the color of the highlight visual.

 ### Collider replacement options:
 - `Replacement collider component`: An enum with 3 possible values `BoxCollider`, `SphereCollider`, `ConvexHullCollider`.
 This controls which collider component type MeshColliders will be replaced with.
 - `Replacement setup action`: An enum with 3 possible values `None`, `SetupFromLocalBounds`, `SetupFromGlobalBounds`.
 This controls whether new replacement BoxCollider or SphereCollider components will have their dimensions automatially setup using standard 'Setup from local bounds' or 'Setup from global bounds' functions available in the inspector panel for those components.
 Ignored when `Replacement collider component` is `ConvexHullCollider`.
 - `Preserve existing collider settings`: When checked, new replacement collider components will have the 'Type', 'CharacterCollider', and 'IgnoreRaycasts' fields set to the same values as were on the replaced MeshCollider component.
-If unchecked these can be specified using the following options (hidden if this is checked):
+If `Preserve existing collider settings` is unchecked, these can each be specified using the following options (which are otherwise hidden):
   - `Set collision Type`: Determines the 'Type' enum value given to any new replacement colliders.
   - `Set CharacterCollider`: Determines the 'CharacterCollider' bool value given to any new replacement colliders.
   - `Set IgnoreRaycasts`: Determines the 'IgnoreRaycasts' bool value given to any new replacement colliders.